imjoseangel/sandbox/kubernetes/netdebug/README.md

 Invoke-WebRequest http://www.example.com
 ```

-Stop capturing traffic just pressing the big red button.
-Your screen should looks like:
+Stop capturing traffic by just pressing the big red button.
+Your screen should look like this:

 ![http traffic](./files/example.com-http-traffic.png)

 To get the promised Flow Graph, select the *Statistics* menu and *Flow Graph*

-## Undertanding the captured traffic
+## Understanding the captured traffic

-Looking carefully to the captured traffic, we could find two parts.
+Looking carefully at the captured traffic, we could find two parts.
 The DNS (In *cyan*) and the HTTP (in *green*)

 The first line (In *cyan*), shows the DNS request from our IP address to the DNS Server (8.8.8.8 in the example).